adarshchavakula/PersonalizationProject/README.md

 ## The Data

 Last.fm dataset contains:
-* Listening habits for roughly 1,000 users,
+* Listening habits for roughly 992 users
-* About 177K artists with timestamped entries,
+* 173,921 artists with timestamped entries
 * Metafile containing user profiles (e.g., gender, age, country and signup date).

-The dataset passively measures users’ listening history without explicitly recording feedback on artist and track pairs.
-As there is no input from a user on whether she liked or disliked a track, we initially treat the data as an indication of positive preference.
+The dataset records users’ listening history without recording explicit feedback on artist and track pairs.
+As there is no input from a user on whether they liked or disliked a track, we initially treat the data as an indication of positive preference.
 This will be expanded to include skips for the full recommender system.

-- **add brief summary of data**
-- **add one or two visualization of data**
-A preview of the data is shown here:
+A preview of the data is shown here, with the leftmost column as the Pandas index:
 ![Data Preview](data/DataPreview.png)

 The following is the play counts for the entire dataset, grouped by hour of the day (left) and day of the week (right):